 There is no need for fancy techniques or gourmet skills here.
 Potato, leek and mushroom soup is a straightforward recipe that requires chopping, simmering, and blending effortlessly.

-The mild oniony flavor of the leeks is complemented by the smooth creaminess of the potatoes.
+Potatoes are smooth and creamy, while leeks are sharper and oniony and they pair very well together.
 The mushrooms add texture and umami flavor.
 Add a piece of ham, and you've got yourself a hearty family meal.

-Make ahead: this is one of those recipes that is even better reheated the next day.
+Make ahead: this is one of those recipes that is even better reheated the next day, like turkey soup.
 You might need to add more stock as it can sometimes thicken too much.
 It can be frozen for those weeknights when you don't know what to make for dinner.

 FAQ